The fall from grace is difficult. Atomhawk |

 3. A templar can legally enter the house of a freeman when he reaches 2nd level.
 The freeman has no

-right to refuse the templar admission, under punishment of imprisonment
+right to refuse the templar admission, under punishment of imprisonment and possible execution.

 4. A templar can requisition soldiers when he reaches 3rd level.
 He can call upon 1d4 soldiers per level.
 The soldiers will all be 1st-level templars with one 2nd-level spell-casting, unless the requesting templar requests a non spell-casting, templar centurian.
-A templar can call upon soldiers any time he wishes, but the soldiers cannot be ordered to leave the city without permission from the templar’s sorcerer monarch.
+A templar can call upon soldiers any time he wishes, but the soldiers cannot be ordered to leave the city without permission from the templars sorcerer monarch.

 5. A templar can accuse a freeman of disloyalty or similar crimes when he reaches 4th level.
 Regardless of evidence, an accused freeman will be locked in the dungeons of the sorcerer monarch for as long as the accusing templar wishes.